Basics

 Oregon State University Human Dimensions Lab

-Human Wellbeing Vital Signs Survey 2022 Summary Report
+Human Wellbeing Vital Signs Survey 2024 Summary Report

 Data are collected every two years via paper survey and online response option to a random sample of Puget Sound households.
 The population is a clustered random sample of Puget Sound residents across 12 counties, with an initial sample of 9,000.
-Due to undeliverable addresses, the total sample reached was less than 9,000.
-In 2022, the response rate was 20.8 percent, with a total of 1,271 responses.
-In 2020, the response rate was 25 percent for a total of 1,843 respondents.
-In 2018, the first iteration of the survey, the response rate was 28 percent for a total of 2,323 individual responses.
+Due to undeliverable addresses, the total sample reached is always less than 9,000.

-For more information on the survey, see Appendix A. Detailed Methodology and Appendix B. 2022 Survey Instrument in the 2022 Summary Report.
+For more information on the survey, see Appendix A. Detailed Methodology and Appendix B. 2024 Survey Instrument in the 2024 Summary Report.

 Critical Definitions